SamMackrill/InDUstrious/README.md

 #### Master Only
 * Add a databank
 * Add a programming board
-* Connect the core and databank and screens to the programming board (any order, do not rename the slots)
+* Connect the core and databank and screens to the programming board (any order, do not rename any of the slots)
 * Paste the master config into the programming board
 * Add up to 9 monitor programming boards
-* Connect up to 9 industries and the databank to the monitor programming board (any order, do not rename the slots)
+* Connect up to 9 industries and the databank to the monitor programming board (any order, do not rename any of the slots)
 * Paste the monitor config into all the monitor programming boards

 ### Installation - Expanded